 - Bob Raybuck, NTEA Technical Services Director, shared how to complete vehicle certification labels.
 Raybuck discussed the four types of motor vehicle certification and stressed the importance of the Federal Motor Vehicle Safety Standard compliance analysis in the certification process.

 - Dave Schaller, industry engagement director at North American Council for Freight Efficiency (NACFE), talked about the alternative fuel landscape and how it affects carbon fuel reduction.
 According to Schaller, there are 20 different ways to power medium-duty/heavy-duty vehicles and trailers.
-Although not all of them are zero emissions, they can vastly improve the impact of the trucking industry to the environment.
+Although not all of them are zero emissions, they can vastly improve the impact of the trucking industry on the environment.